-The Semroc Retro-ReproTM GoblinTM is designed to be a faithful rendition of the original.
+The Semroc Retro-ReproTM Cherokee-DTM is very close to the original.
 The die-cut fins are replaced with more accurate laser-cut fins.
-It uses a replica of the original balsa nose cone.
-The long 90" wide streamer is kept.
+The original tube length and balsa nose cone are used.
 The original rubber shock cord is replaced with an elastic cord for longer life along with a Kevlar® cord for greater reliability.
-An EM-2050 D-converter that was optional with the original Goblin is included as a standard part with this kit.